brunocampos01/understanding-the-python-ecosystem/README.md

 The Python can is executed in a virtual environment with **semi-isolated** from system.
 <br/>
 When Python is initiating, it analyzes the path of its binary.
 In a virtual environment, it's actually just a copy or Symbolic link to your system's Python binary.
-Next, set the `sys.prefix` location which is used to locate the `site-packages'(third party libraries)
+Next, set the `sys.prefix` location which is used to locate the `site-packages` (third party libraries)

 _Quando o Python está iniciando, ele analisa o caminho do seu binário.
 Em um virtual environment, na verdade, é apenas uma cópia ou Symbolic link para o binário Python do seu sistema.
 Em seguida, define o local `sys.prefix` que é usado para localizar o `site-packages`(third party libraries)._